Skip to content

 Hólahólar are an ancient crater cluster.
 One of the craters is open on the side and formed like a huge amphitheater.
 The deserted farm Hólahólar was formerly the capital of a settlement in Dritvík and Djúpalónssandur but was deserted in 1880 and since then invisible elves (Huldufólk) have been ruling there ever since.

-Hraunfossar, lava waterfalls in Borgarfjord
+Hraunfossar, lava waterfalls

 Hraunfossar - Lava Falls - are beautiful and unusual natural phenomena.
 Clear, cold springs of subterranean water seep through the lava and run as tiny waterfalls and rapids into the Hvita River.
 Hraunfossar have been protected since 1987.
 There is a viewpoint at the car park offering an amazing view over the Lava Falls and Hvita River.
 Restaurant and souvenir shop open all year round.